About the Author

 The information in this oriental rug guide was compiled by persian rug expert Barry O’Connell, Senior Fellow Academy of Oriental Rugs.

 Below are the author’s notes.
 These notes are referenced in various areas of the guide.
-Here is a link to books sometimes cited by the author: rug books.
+Here is a link to books sometimes cited by the author.

 Notes on A. Cecil Edwards

 Edwards is considered by many people the single greatest western expert on The Persian Carpet.
 If he isn’t then he is among the very best.

 Edwards was the buyer for OCM the major British importer and he traveled extensively in Persia buying carpets for 14 years.